Introduction

 What is Payoneer?

 Payoneer, a global payment service, was initially founded in 2005.
 It aims to improve the way customers make and receive payments, whether these transactions are with partners, independent workers, or affiliates.
-The company operates in over 200 countries and offers global bank transfers, local e-wallets, Payoneer prepaid Mastercards, and mobile payments, among other services.
+The company operates in roughly 190 countries and offers global bank transfers, local e-wallets, Payoneer prepaid Mastercards, and mobile payments, among other services.

 Currently, Payoneer offers services in these currencies: